 For the first time, we are proud to offer a Jose Romanillos & Son.
 Signed by both father and son on the label and under the soundboard from 2009 in very good condition.
 An amazing guitar with deep and powerful basses and singing and sweet trebles.
-The sound is magnificent, the guitar a joy to play.
+The sound is magnificent, the guitar is a joy to play.
 Very rare and unique.
 Have a look at the video.. that is the sound you are dreaming of.
-Simply the piece of history.

 This guitar is a joy to play and will leave you breathless.
 What is most importance is the sound quality warm and sweet with a great balance.
 The playability is huge.